Eureka Springs Murder Mystery Weekend Events at Our Inn

 At this time, we do not have a specific date set for another Murder Mystery weekend, but let us know if you have a group of friends or family that would like to book a weekend for one of these exciting (and fun!) weekends and we can come up with a date together.
 We would need a minimum of 3 rooms booked at each inn (12 people total).

-Here’s our latest fun video about our Murder Mysteries!
+Here’s our latest fun video about our Eureka Springs Murder Mystery Weekend!

 Here is a synopsis of each of our Murder Mystery stories, all written by Bridgeford House Bed and Breakfast’s own innkeeper, Jeff Feldman: